ViralTexts/gtr-clusters/clusters/18631230-sn85054616-ToRemoveInkSpots.md

 ## [From _The Bolivar bulletin._](https://chroniclingamerica.loc.gov/lccn/sn85033306/1871-06-30/ed-1/seq-1)

 #### 1871-06-30 &middot; Bolivar, Hardeman County, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-s. .
-No plant yields anything like ai
-much nutriment from the same extent
-of soil as the banana.
-Humboldt esti
-mated that It returns twenty times as
-much as the potato, and 113 times as
-much as wheat.
 To remove Ink spots, put tho article
 stained over a warm fiat iron, stretch
 it well, then squeeze a few drops of